This article has links to products and services we love, which we may make commission from.

 Most pubs have indoor and outdoor seating.

-While nighttime activities and daytime drinking are the reason most people visit, there are a handful of cafes that do a decent brunch in Tenerife.
+While nighttime activities and daytime drinking are the reason most people visit, a handful of cafes do a decent brunch in Tenerife.

-Bloom in Caleta has a boozy brunch menu, but it is pretty pricey.
+Bloom in Caleta has a boozy brunch menu but is pretty pricey and a little far out for those visiting Las Americas and Adeje.

 If you find yourself in the ex-pat area around Aqualand, Hemmingways and The Deli are a go-to for brunch or breakfast.

-Since many of the people that visit the island are from the UK, most cafes and restaurants have full English and Scottish breakfasts on their menus.
+Since many people visiting the island are from the UK, most cafes and restaurants have full English and Scottish breakfasts on their menus.

 The Cozy Cafe is an affordable breakfast we return to often.